-Alston, a Republican, was the representative for South Carolina's 8th congressional district from 1807 to 1811.
+Alston was the representative for South Carolina’s 8th congressional district and was a Republican.
+He served from 1807 to 1811.

 From Oct 1807 to Mar 1811, Alston missed 174 of 528 roll call votes, which is 33.0%.
 This is worse than the median of 19.5% among the lifetime records of representatives serving in Mar 1811.
 The chart below reports missed votes over time.